 Fig. 3.
 CFD of Sphere with Flat Caps.
-CFD demonstrating the results of imprecise caps in the stator's hemispherical cup.
+CFD demonstrating the results of imprecise caps in the stator's hemispherical bowl.
 The red arrow highlights the area of turbulence.

-155 Using the results from CFD simulations, it can be seen that both the tangent plane of the stator and the precision of the sphere are critical for stable spinning in this system.
-Since the spinning sphere is unable to deform the Macor®, as it can the 3D printed plastic, the precision in the tangent plane, hemispherical cup, and spherical rotor are all the more necessary.
+Using the results from CFD simulations, it can be seen that both the tangent plane of the stator and the precision of the sphere are critical for stable spinning in this system.
+Since the spinning sphere is unable to deform the ceramic-like material (Macor ®), as it can the 3D printed plastic, the precision in the tangent plane, hemispherical cup, and spherical rotor are all the more necessary.